TheNickOfTime/handbrake-web/README.md

 -   Jobs can only be added one at a time
 -   Jobs can only be created manually via the web interface
 -   Presets have to be created externally and uploaded to HandBrake Web
+-   No security features on the client interface